exSnake/security-group-updater/README.md

 ## Author

-This script was developed by [@exSnake](https://www.github.com/exSnake).
-Feel free to contact me with any questions or feedback.
+This script was developed by [@exSnake](https://www.github.com/exSnake) based on this script https://github.com/johnmccuk/cloudflare-ip-security-group-update.